akiehl2000/PythonPractice/README.md

 ## Projects

 * `Job Placement:` A classification problem asking whether or not job candidates received employment given a set of descriptive metrics.
-Logistic regression, LDA, KNN, Random Forest, AdaBoost, and SVM model were fit.
+Logistic regression, LDA, KNN, Random Forest, AdaBoost, and SVM models were fit.
 A random forest model was ultimately selected with a test accuracy of 88.4%.